Scaling Behavior of Public Procurement Activity: Conclusions

 \section{Conclusions}

-Having the correct methodology for comparative regional analysis of procurement activity is critical for effective and inclusive policymaking.
-However, it is often challenging to develop accurate indicators when these do not scale linearly with, for example, population size.
-We proposed using methods from Urban Scaling Laws to analyze procurement activities among $278$ Portuguese municipalities and by contract type.
+Having the correct methodology to perform comparative regional analysis of procurement activity is critical to evaluate the effectiveness of public policies and their socio-economic consequences.
+However, it is a challenge to develop accurate measures when indicators do not scale linearly with, for example, population size.
+Here, we proposed using methods from urban scaling laws to analyse procurement activities among 277 Portuguese municipalities and by contract type.

-We have characterized the scaling coefficient of procurement activity and put it at a glance with an array of other indicators.
+We characterised the scaling coefficient of procurement activity and put it at a glance with an array of other indicators (Figure \ref{Figure2}).
 Municipal procurement activity tends to scale sub-linearly with population size, meaning that increasing the population size lowers the value spent \textit{per capita} in public contracts.
-Such behavior is true for both the total value spent in public procurement and specific types of contracts.
+Such behaviour is true for both the total value spent in public procurement and among the different types of contracts (Figure \ref{Figure2} and \ref{Figure3}).

-Looking at the yearly variation of the scaling coefficients, we identified a trend that suggests an increase in the coefficient that is mostly associated with a regime transition in the Works procurement contracts, whose coefficient jumped from $\approx 0.7$ to $\approx 0.85$ around 2014/16.
+We observe an upward trend in the annual variation of the scaling coefficients.
+However, we argue that such trend is being modulated by the observed transition in the Works procurement contracts, that jumped from $\approx 0.7$ to $\approx 0.85$ between 2014/16.
+We link such transition to several socio-political events that took place in Portugal but, more importantly, by the new law of municipal finances that entered in practice in January 1st of 2014.

-Moreover, looking at individual deviations from the scaling laws, we have explored its usefulness in characterizing different regional groups' profiles.
-In that sense, we have shown that the SAI captures interesting differences between regional groups -- North/South and Coastal/Interior -- of municipalities.
-The SAI also provides an alternative to estimate the adequate groups in terms of similarity of procurement activity.
-We show that the resulting groups/clusters of municipalities present different procurement activity patterns and a non-trivial organization in the Portuguese geography.
-Results that we believe are worth exploring in future research and reinforce the potential usefulness of these methods in better understanding regional dynamics in a country.

-Although previous works have analyzed procurement data \cite{kristoufek2012exponential}, they have done it so in relatively smaller samples that are constrained to the larger procurement contracts in that country.
-In that sense, and to the best of our knowledge, we performed the analysis of a large and complete public procurement data set was analyzed.